workwithmercyjerome-lang/jw-fitness/Readme.md

 ## Project Overview

-Jerome Walker started as a responsive landing page (Task 1) and has been extended here into a small multi-page, dynamic web application for Task 3.
+Jerome Walker started as a responsive landing page  and has been extended here into a small multi-page, dynamic web application for Task.
 It keeps the same premium/minimal/masculine visual identity (black, off-white, charcoal, single lime accent, Manrope + Inter typography) across every page.